cdowdy/bolt-html5-video/README.md

     * controls
     * muted
     * loop
+    * playsinline - this is used particularly for ios 10
   * preload options - metadata | auto | none
   * video posters
   * video width and height